Here’s a look at the life of Raúl Castro, former President of Cuba.

 Marriage: Vilma Espin (1959-2007, her death)

-1953 - Attempts, along with his older brother Fidel, to overthrow the dictatorship of Fulgencio Batista, after which both are sentenced to 15 years in prison.
+1953 - Attempts, along with his older brother Fidel Castro, to overthrow the dictatorship of Fulgencio Batista, after which both are sentenced to 15 years in prison.
 They are released less than two years later as part of an amnesty for political prisoners.
-Both go into exile in Mexico and the United States.
+Both go into exile in Mexico.

 January 1, 1959 - The Castros successfully overthrow the Batista government.

-January 1959 - Three weeks after taking power, Fidel states that Raul is to be his successor, telling supporters: "Behind me are others more radical than I." It is not made legal until 1997.
+January 1959 - Three weeks after taking power, Fidel Castro states that his brother is to be his successor, telling supporters, “Behind me are others more radical than I.”

-October 1959 - After Fidel Castro becomes the first communist leader in the Western Hemisphere, he appoints Raul to several prominent roles in his government including defense minister.
+October 1959 - Fidel appoints Raul to several prominent roles in his government including defense minister.

-April 1961 - His troops defeat the CIA-led Bay of Pigs invasion.
+April 1961 - Castro’s troops defeat the CIA-led Bay of Pigs invasion.

 1962 - Becomes deputy prime minister.

-1970s - Is deeply involved in the military conflicts in Angola and Ethiopia.
+1970s - Is involved in the military conflicts in Angola and Ethiopia.

 1972 - Appointed first deputy prime minister (later called vice president).

-1991 - Is very involved with saving Cuba from extreme financial crisis after the fall of the Soviet Union.
+1991 - Helps Cuba navigate a severe financial crisis after the fall of the Soviet Union.

 October 1997 - Cuba’s Communist Party officially designates Raul as Fidel’s successor should he die or be unable to perform his duties.

-2001 - In an interview with Cuban state television, Raul states, "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."
-He later implies that he will be more difficult to deal with than Fidel.
+2001 - In an interview with Cuban state television, Castro says he’d like to see Cuba improve its relationship with the United States: “I am among those who believe that it would be in imperialism’s interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel’s life.”

-July 31, 2006 - For the first time in his 47-year presidency, his brother Fidel temporarily hands over power to Raul while undergoing intestinal surgery.
+July 31, 2006 - Fidel temporarily hands over power to Raul while undergoing intestinal surgery.

-February 19, 2008 - Fidel Castro, in a letter, resigns from office as "President of the Council of State and Commander in Chief" of Cuba.
-This leaves the way open for the next National Assembly meeting, in five days, to select Raul as Cuba's new official leader.
+February 19, 2008 - Fidel, in a letter, resigns from office.
+This paves the way for the National Assembly to select Raul as Cuba’s new leader.

-February 24, 2008 - Chosen by Cuba's National Assembly to be the country's new president.
+February 24, 2008 - Castro is chosen by Cuba’s National Assembly to be the country’s new president.

-March 2, 2009 - Reorganizes his Cabinet, replacing long-time aides to his brother Fidel.
+March 2, 2009 - Reorganizes his Cabinet, replacing long-time aides to Fidel.